UMDSpaceSystemsLab/DisplayBoards/README.md

 # Instructions

- 1. Image your favorite OpenELEC image first.
+ 1. Install your favorite OpenELEC image first.
 Copy it to your SD card as such:

         sudo dd if=OpenELEC-RPi2.arm-6.0.3.img of=/dev/sdc bs=4M

     (Note - your OpenELEC image may vary!)

  2. Unplug and boot with your RPi.
 Once it has booted (it says it wants to reboot), unplug it!

- 3. Mount the data partition, and run:

-        ./install_config_archive.sh /path/to/mounted/data/partition
+ 3. Set up your `SSL_DISPLAYBOARD_ARC_PASS` environment variable to the archive password, e.g.

+        export SSL_DISPLAYBOARD_ARC_PASS="MyPasswordHere"

+    (It may be useful to store the above line in your `.bashrc`, or in a script that you can easily source.)

- 4. Mount the mini system partition, and copy `SYSTEM` to this directory.
+ 4. Mount the system and data partition, and run:

- 5. Run:

-        ./patch_image.sh SYSTEM

- 6. Copy the new `SYSTEM` back onto the mini system partition.

- 7. Run:

-        ./install_oemsplash.sh /path/to/mounted/mini/system/partition
+        ./install_all.sh /path/to/mounted/mini/system/partition /path/to/mounted/data/partition

- 8. (OPTIONAL) To force composite mode, you can also run this command:
+    * If you want to enable (force) composite output, add `-c`:

-        ./install_display_config_rpi1.sh /path/to/mounted/mini/system/partition
+        ./install_all.sh /path/to/mounted/mini/system/partition /path/to/mounted/data/partition -c

- 9. (OPTIONAL) To force composite mode 16:9 ratio, you can also run this
-    command:
+    * If you want to enable (force) 16:9 composite output, add `-w`:

-        ./install_display_config_rpi1_ratio169.sh /path/to/mounted/mini/system/partition
+        ./install_all.sh /path/to/mounted/mini/system/partition /path/to/mounted/data/partition -w

-    Note that you should only run this after you run the composite mode installer.

- 10. (OPTIONAL) Copy videos you want to the data partition's `video` folder.
-     (If it doesn't exist, create it.)

- 11. Unmount both partitions and eject the SD card.

- 12. Plug in and enjoy!
+ 5. That's it!
+Go ahead and boot your shiny new SD card!

- 13. (OPTIONAL) If you are using composite mode, you can go into `System > Settings > System > Video Output > Video calibration...` to adjust the overscan.
+ 6. (OPTIONAL) If you are using composite mode, you can go into `System > Settings > System > Video Output > Video calibration...` to adjust the overscan.
 This would allow all of the contents of the screen to be seen.